Consumer Confidence Report 2024

 How can I get involved?

-Perrydale Domestic Water Association holds a regular annual meeting for our Members on the second Tuesday of September.
-There are also monthly Board of Directors meetings held on the third Wednesday of every month.
-You may contact the office at (503) 835-7221 Monday through Friday 8 am to 1 pm if you have any questions regarding attending.
+Perrydale Domestic Water Association holds regular annual meetings for our Members on the second Thursday of September.
+You may contact the office at (503) 835-7221, Monday through Friday, 8 am to 1 pm if you have any questions regarding attending.

 Description of Water Treatment Process